shermp/NickelClock/README.md

 ## Uninstall NickelClock

-To uninstall NickelClock, simply delete the `uninstall.txt` file from the `.adds/nickelclock` directory, then restart your Kobo.
+To uninstall NickelClock, simply delete the `uninstall` file from the `.adds/nickelclock` directory, then restart your Kobo.

 ## FAQ